Teen Resume Examples, Templates, & Guide

 Avoid using an outdated or informal email address, which can appear unprofessional.
 Instead, opt for a polished email address such as firstname.lastname@email.com.

-Resume objective
+Resume Objective

-Here is a compelling teen resume objective example:
+Here’s a compelling teen resume objective example:

 Education

-Including a strong resume education section is crucial for teens, as it often represents a significant portion of their qualifications at this stage.
+Including a strong education section is crucial for teens, as it often represents a significant portion of their qualifications at this stage.

 The education section highlights academic achievements, relevant coursework, and school-related activities demonstrating skills or knowledge.

-You can also list honors, awards or any advanced or specialized classes related to the job or opportunity you're seeking.
+Include your school’s name, expected graduation date, and GPA if they are solid and relevant to the position.
+You can also list honors, awards, or any advanced or specialized classes related to the job or opportunity you're seeking.
 For example:

 EDUCATION